Book – The Rules of Money (Summary)

-If we believe subconsciously even slightly that money is bad, we undermine our efforts unconsciously to make money.
+If we subconsciously believe that money is wrong, we unconsciously undermine our efforts to make money.

-Having said that only thinking good is not enough and we do have to put in the effort to make money.
-It’s like sports, the more we practice the better we get at it.
+Only thinking good is not enough, and we do have to put in the effort to make money.
+It’s like sports; the more we practice, the better we get at it.

-You’ve also got to know pretty intimately what you want, why you want it, how you think you are going to get it, what you are going to do with it after you’ve got it—stuff like that.
+You’ve also got to know pretty intimately what you want, why you want it, how you think you will get it, what you will do with it after you’ve got it—stuff like that.
 No one said this was going to be easy.

-Rule 1 – Anybody Can We Wealthy—You Just Need to Apply Yourself –
+Rule 1 – Anybody Can Be Wealthy—You Need to Apply Yourself –

-- The lovely thing about money is that it really doesn’t discriminate.
-It doesn’t care what color, race, creed or even who you think you are.
-As Henry ford puts it “Whether you think you can or you can not, You are right”.
+- The lovely thing about money is that it doesn’t discriminate.
+It doesn’t matter what color, race, creed, or even who you think you are.
+As Henry Ford puts it, “Whether you think you can or can not, You are right.”

-- Its imperative that we write down what do we think about money, what’s are inherent belief about it, how did we get it and whether they are serving us well.
+- We must write down what we think about money, our inherent beliefs, how we got it, and whether it serves us well.

 Rule 2 – Decide Your Definition of Wealth –

-- This is one of the most important requirement, when embarking on the journey of getting good with money.
-Decide for yourself and yes it may take more than one sitting.
-It may change time to time as life happens, which is OK.
+- This is one of the most essential requirements when embarking on the journey of getting good with money.
+Decide for yourself; yes, it may take more than one sitting.
+It may change occasionally as life happens, which is OK.

 Rule 4 – Keep It Under Your Hat –

 - This one is tricky.
-We often start talking to people the moment we do something new, plan, think or start something new.
+We often start talking to people when we do something new, plan, think, or start something new.

-- Richard, suggests that we must keep our money goals to ourselves, as people with different views will try to talk us out of it.
-So discuss money matters only with someone from whom you’re looking for suggestions/guidance.
+- Richard suggests that we must keep our money goals to ourselves, as people with different views will try to talk us out of it.
+So, discuss money matters only with someone you’re looking for suggestions/guidance.

 Rule 7 – Understand Your Money Beliefs and Where They Come From –

-- We get money beliefs set way early in our life and most of us let it affect our whole life.
-If you are not happy with your financial situation, First thing you must do is to check your money beliefs.
+- We get money beliefs set way early, and most of us let it affect our lives.
+If you are unhappy with your financial situation, you must first check your money beliefs.

-- There are high chances of derailing our own efforts for what we believe about it.
-Your belief should work for you not against you.
-As they say “what is right is, what works.”
+- There are high chances of derailing our efforts for what we believe about it.
+Your belief should work for you, not against you.
+As they say, “What is right is what works.”

 Rule 18 – Don’t Envy What Others Have –

-- This is one of the biggest impediment to riches.
+- This is one of the biggest impediments to riches.
 We often look at successful people and write them off as lucky.
-We envy of what they got and completely ignore kind of efforts they put it.
+We envy what they have and ignore entirely the kind of effort they put in.

-- Richard suggests that we should look in to efforts rich people are putting and learn from them.
+- Richard suggests that we should look into the efforts of rich people and learn from them.
 That’s the best gift we can give to ourselves.

 Part II – Getting Wealthy

-Getting wealthy is all about taking a hard honest look at our situation and resolving to act following way to wealth.
-Many of the Rules here are behavioural and changing your behaviour is never easy.
+Getting wealthy is all about taking a hard, honest look at our situation and resolving to act according to wealth.
+Many of the Rules here are behavioral; changing your behavior is never easy.

-I like the suggestion Richard has to offer in this section – Some rules may seem simple and that is when you are supposed to ask “I may already know this—but do I do it?”
+I like Richard’s suggestion in this section: Some rules may seem simple, and that is when you are supposed to ask, “I may already know this—but do I do it?”

-Rule 20 – Know Where You Are, Before You Start –Unless we know where we are, we can’t make a plan as to how are we going to reach our destination.
-This is embarrassing to face especially when our money scene is not rosy.
-Yet we must face it, own it and put it down on paper.
+Rule 20 – Know Where You Are Before You Start –We can’t plan how to reach our destination unless we know where we are.
+This isn’t very comfortable to face, especially when our money scene is not rosy.
+Yet we must face it, own it, and put it down on paper.

 Rule 29 – It Is Never Too Late To Start Getting Wealthy –

-- This one gives hope to everyone who have spent their ways to luxury in twenties, thirties thinking they have enough time to save, invest.
+- This one gives hope to everyone who has spent their way to luxury in their twenties or thirties, thinking they have enough time to save and invest.

-- As the rule says once you realize and make up your mind, you can work out your plan and get to work on your way to riches.
-Though starting early has its own advantage of COMPOUNDING, one can always take a reality check anytime one wakes up and begin.
+- As the rule says, once you realize and decide, you can work out your plan and work on your way to riches.
+Though starting early has its advantage of COMPOUNDING, one can always take a reality check anytime one wakes up and begins.

 Rule 42 – Consider Consolidating Debts –

-- Richard encourage not to have debts, though we are only humans and we all have been there having consumer debts, spend more than we can pay and get in the rut.
+- Richard encourages us not to have debts, though we are only humans, and we all have been there having consumer debts, spending more than we can pay, and getting into a rut.

-- Consolidating debts can help save more money and build corpus comparatively faster.
-Also, we need to be refrain from getting in to same debts again at all cost.
+- Consolidating debts can help save more money and build a corpus comparatively faster.
+Also, we must refrain from getting into the same debts again at all costs.

 Rule 45 –Don’t Be Too Busy Earning A Living To Make Some Money –

-- Richard suggests that if you’re not meeting your financial goals from your primary work and also don’t have time for living a life outside work, You must consider how you make money.
+- Richard suggests that you must consider how you make money if you’re not meeting your financial goals from your primary work and don’t have time for living outside work.

-- You may consider side hustle or convert your hobbies, other skills in money making projects.
+- You may consider a side hustle or convert your hobbies and other skills into money-making projects.